aedobbyn/beer-data-science/present/brewsentation.md

 What's the best way to condense these?

-I want to e.g., lump American-Style Amber (Low Calorie) Lager in with American-Style Amber Lager.
+I want to e.g., lump American-Style India Pale Ale in with English-Style India Pale Ale.

 Step 2: Breathe sigh of relief, Collapse
 ========================================================